Healthcare in Greater Manchester: Hospital and acute care

-Following a prolonged consultation process called "Healthier Together" it was agreed in July 2015 that Stepping Hill Hospital, Manchester Royal Infirmary, Salford Royal Hospital and Royal Oldham Hospital would be the “specialists” in emergency and high risk general surgery.
+Following a prolonged consultation process called "Healthier Together" it was agreed in July 2015 that Stepping Hill Hospital, Manchester Royal Infirmary, Salford Royal Hospital and Royal Oldham Hospital would be the "specialists" in emergency and high risk general surgery.
 This decision was challenged by consultants at University Hospital of South Manchester NHS Foundation Trust who launched a campaign under the banner "Keep Wythenshawe Special" and an unsuccessful action for judicial review, claiming the decision was unlawfully based on the impact on travel times for patients outside Greater Manchester.
 In 2021 the planned consolidation of high-risk general surgery was dropped, which was said to be "extraordinary considering the work that went into all the planning, public consultation and judicial review.

 Every acute trust in Greater Manchester apart from Bolton announced that they expected a deficit at March 2016, a total £114m deficit.

-In January 2016 Sir Jonathan Michael was appointed to provide independent oversight of plans for a “single hospital service” in Manchester which is intended to bring together Central Manchester University Hospitals NHS Foundation Trust, Pennine Acute Hospitals NHS Trust and University Hospital of South Manchester NHS Foundation Trust to provide single clinical services across the city.
+In January 2016 Sir Jonathan Michael was appointed to provide independent oversight of plans for a "single hospital service" in Manchester which is intended to bring together Central Manchester University Hospitals NHS Foundation Trust, University Hospital of South Manchester NHS Foundation Trust and North Manchester General Hospital (at that time part of Pennine Acute Hospitals NHS Trust) to provide single clinical services across the City of Manchester.
+The first step in the programme was the creation of Manchester University NHS Foundation Trust on 1 October 2017, formed by merging the Central Manchester and South Manchester trusts.
+The programme was completed on 1 April 2021 when North Manchester General Hospital formally joined the trust.

+Northern Care Alliance NHS Group was formed in 2017 after the CQC asked Salford Royal Foundation Trust to take over leadership of the Pennine Acute Hospitals NHS Trust following an "inadequate" rating during inspection in March 2016.
+The group runs Salford Royal, Oldham General, Rochdale Infirmary and Fairfield General Hospital, and previously temporairily managed North Manchester General Hospital until April 2020 and its merger with Manchester University NHS Foundation Trust.

 The eight hospital trusts worked with Sectra AB to set up a common Picture Archiving and Communication System to handle X-rays, CT scans, ultrasound, MRI scans, and an extensive range of other diagnostic images and make them available on all their sites in 2020.

 The Greater Manchester Urgent Primary Care Alliance started using Odyssey, a clinical decision support solution from software provider, Advanced, in 2020.
 This enables patients to be triaged by telephone before they visit any A&E department in Greater Manchester.
 Less-urgent patients can be directed to more-appropriate services such as their GP practice, out-of-hours centres, mental health services, or self care.
 Those who are triaged to A&E are offered a timed appointment.